cucapra/node-llvmc/README.md

 ### Low-Level Bindings

 To use the direct bindings to the LLVM C API functions, import the `LLVM` object from the `llvmc` module.
-You can invoke the [C API functions][capi] as methods on this object:
+You can invoke the [C API functions][llvm-c] as methods on this object:

 ```typescript
 import { LLVM } from 'llvmc';